csprance/gecs/addons/gecs/README.md

 - **Component**: A data container that holds specific attributes or properties.
 Components do not contain game logic.

+- **Archetypes**: A specific named Entity that has a specific set of components (at ready) and usually is using script inheritance to take advantage of any godot nodes features.
+OR... just a named Entity.
+Very handy for relationship queries.

 - **System**: A system contains the logic that operates on entities with specific components.

 - **World**: The context in which entities and systems exist and interact.

 - **Query**: A way to query for specific entities in the world based on the components they contain.

+- **Relationship**: A resource that represents a relationship between a target and a source based on a relation.
+See more: [Relations.md](./RELATIONSHIPS.md)

 - **ECS Singleton**: Provides global access to the current `World` instance and offers utility functions for processing.